-Pat Conlan is entering her 10th season as the Georgetown Softball Head Coach and her 21st year of collegiate coaching experience, serving as the program's first and only head coach.
-Conlan transformed the club team into a Division I program in 2006 and will guide the Hoyas into their seventh season of play in the BIG EAST in 2015.
+Pat Conlan enters her 14th season as the Georgetown softball head coach and her 24th year overall of coaching the collegiate level.
+Conlan transformed the club team into a Division I program in 2006, serving as the program's first and only head coach.
+She will guide the Hoyas into their 11th season of BIG EAST play in 2019.

-The Hoyas set a program record in 2014 with 26 wins, finishing with a 26-22 overall record and a 12-8 mark in BIG EAST play, earning the No. 3 seed in the BIG EAST Championship.
-Four student-athletes were named to post-season All-BIG EAST team, led by senior Elyse Graziano's nod to the first team.
-Junior Megan Hyson was named to the National Fastpitch Coaches Association (NFCA)) Division I All-Region Team.
-The softball team also excelled in the classroom as 12 Hoyas were named to the BIG EAST All-Academic Team.
+The 2014 campaign was a memorable one as Georgetown set a program record with 26 wins, finishing with a 26-22 overall record and a 12-8 mark in BIG EAST play, earning the No. 3 seed in the BIG EAST Championship.
+Four student-athletes were named to the post-season All-BIG EAST teams, and junior Megan Hyson was also named to the National Fastpitch Coaches Association (NFCA) Division I All-Region Team.
+Additionally, the softball team excelled in the classroom, as 12 Hoyas were named to the BIG EAST All-Academic Team.

 In 2013, the Hoyas finished 21-33 and 10-12 in the BIG EAST Conference, tying a then-program record in wins, including nine at home.
 This was the program's first ever berth to the BIG EAST Tournament.
 In 2012, Conlan helped then-freshman Hyson earn NFCA Second Team All-Regional.